NIRVANA20-20/To-Do-App/README.md

 # To-Do-App
-this simple To-Do app using JavaScript and localStorage
+A simple To-Do app using JavaScript and localStorage